Some of the key ideas included in this work

 Are all the depicted arrangements spatially possible?
 If there is an impossibility what sort of visual system can detect it?
 Would you expect a two week old human infant, or a squirrel to be able to detect the impossibility?

-The above examples were all based on a picture produced by Oscar Reutersvard some time before the Penrose triangle was discovered.
+The above examples were all based on a picture drawn by Oscar Reutersvard some time before the Penrose triangle and Escher's pictures of impossible scenes.

 The ability to detect impossibilities depends on abilities to reason about structural relationships, not the ability to generalise from masses of examples.
 Could a deep learning system be taught to recognize spatial impossibility in 2D images of 3D scenes?
 How would it represent (or understand) "impossible"?